 As a high school student, Caleb Kennedy performed admirably.
 Before moving on to the next stage, Caleb Kennedy completed his Bachelor’s degree at a state university in the United States.

 When Trooper Ridgeway arrived at the scene, he discovered that a 2011 Ford pickup was driving north on W. Murph Road when it collided with a building at 269 W Murph Road.
 “The collision resulted in the death of a person who was inside the structure.”

 My time on American Idol is officially over.
 The following is a breakdown of the events: A video posted on the internet showed people acting in ways they weren’t supposed to.
-When I was younger, I never gave much thought to my future plans.
+When I was younger, I never gave much thought to my plans.